OpenVisualCloud/Media-Transport-Library/doc/vm.md

 1. open virt-manager with GUI
 2. add a vm, choose ubuntu 20.04 minimal iso
 3. use bridged network or NAT for default NIC
-4. specify cpu core, memory, recommed 8 cpus and 8G memory (experimental)
+4. specify cpu core, memory, recommend 8 cpus and 8G memory (experimental)
-5. configure before install, add a pci paththrough device, choose the created vf
+5. configure before install, add a pci passthrough device, choose the created vf
 6. start to install vm as normal ubuntu

 ### PTP setup